Young Goose L.A.D.R. Serum

 Propylene Carbonate is created from propylene glycol and carbonic acid.

-Learn more about Propylene CarbonateCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Propylene CarbonateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.